Kansas Jayhawks men's basketball: Bill Self era (2003–present)

 The 2017–18 Jayhawks lost a number of players to graduation, the NBA Draft, and transfer; but appeared to be poised for another spectacular season.
 Star freshman Billy Preston was sidelined by an NCAA inquiry into the financial picture surrounding his car, and ultimately left the team to play professional basketball in Europe.
 Kansas won its first seven games before losing in Kansas City to Washington and at home to Arizona State.
 Kansas would lose a total of three home games during the season, the most for any Bill Self-coached Kansas team, and the most since losing three home games in the 1998–99 season.
 The season bottomed out in early February with a home loss to Oklahoma State and a 16-point loss at Baylor.
 But Kansas rallied to win a 14th straight Big 12 title, breaking UCLA's record.
 Then they defeated West Virginia to win the Big 12 Tournament.
 Seeded #1 in the NCAA Midwest Region, the Jayhawks defeated Penn, Seton Hall, Clemson, and Duke to reach Bill Self's third Final Four appearance and the program's 15th overall.
 However, they stumbled against Villanova for the second time in three years.
 As with their last outing, Villanova wound up as the college champions.
+On October 11, 2023, the NCAA would rule that Kansas would vacate the 15 wins in which Silvio De Souza played during that season, Big 12 Tournament title, NCAA appearance and their Final Four appearance due NCAA violations.

 Kansas played in the 2015 World University Games in South Korea as the United States representatives in July 2015.
 The Jayhawks went undefeated in the World University Games, winning the championship to give the United States its first gold medal in World University Games men's basketball since 2005.
 In August 2017, Self and the Jayhawks traveled to Italy to play four exhibition matches against local professional Italian teams.

 Shortly before the 2019–20 season began the NCAA announced they had major NCAA violations stemming from their involvement in the 2017–18 NCAA Division I men's basketball corruption scandal putting their NCAA record consecutive tournament appearance streak in jeopardy.

 The Jayhawks finished the 2019–20 regular season 28–3 and were unanimously ranked number one in the final regular season AP poll.
 The Jayhawks went undefeated against unranked teams, and their three losses came to ranked teams.
 The Jayhawks were a favorite to win the NCAA Tournament, but the tournament was cancelled on March 12, 2020, due to the COVID-19 pandemic.